 Leaf frosting tip (I used a #70)

-Note: I bought all the decorating items at Wal-Mart when I was picking up BUTTERFINGER® Fun-Size bars.
+.
 The candy bars were in the candy/seasonal aisle and the candy melts, lollipop sticks, and frosting tips and bags were in the party section.

 In a stand mixer or mixing bowl with hand mixer, beat the butter and sugar together until light and fluffy.
 Add the vanilla, salt, and whipping cream until well-combined, scraping down the sides if needed.